empus/armour/README.md

 ----------------------------------------------------------------------------------------------------------------

 When in mode '***secure***', the channel will be in mode +Dm and voice joining users when they have passed all scans, effectively making them visible to the rest of the channel.
-Secure mode is only available on ircu derived ircds, or those set by ircd type '1' in the configuration.

 The cycle at which the '/NAMES -d' cycle is done, is configurable.
 More frequent means a shorter wait, but can potentially create bot lag.